getml/reflect-cpp/docs/supporting_your_own_format.md

     rfl::Result<InputObjectType> to_object(
         const InputVarType& _var) const noexcept {...}

-    /// Iterates through an array and writes the contained values into
+    /// Iterates through an array and inserts the values into the array
-    /// a std::vector<InputVarType>.
+    /// reader.
+See below for a more detailed explanation. template <class ArrayReader>
+    std::optional<Error> read_array(const ArrayReader& _array_reader,
-    std::vector<InputVarType> to_vec(const InputArrayType& _arr) const noexcept {...}
+                                    const InputArrayType& _arr) const noexcept {...}

     /// Iterates through an object and inserts the key-value pairs into the object
     /// reader.
 See below for a more detailed explanation.